nestjs/docs.nestjs.com/content/graphql/scalars.md

 ```

 By default, the generated TypeScript definition for all scalars is `any` - which isn't particularly typesafe.
-But, you can configure how Nest.js generates typings for your custom scalars when you specify how to generate types:
+But, you can configure how Nest generates typings for your custom scalars when you specify how to generate types:

 ```typescript
 import { GraphQLDefinitionsFactory } from '@nestjs/graphql';